-Indicator Target/Policy Outcome Relevant Objectives Performance Percentage of new residential development within 30 minutes public transport time of a GP, primary school, secondary school, major health centre and employment area/site New developments should be in locations that are easily accessible by sustainable transport modes 1, 4, 8, 11, 21 In 2021/22, 100% of all new residential development was within 30 minutes public transport time of a GP, primary school, secondary school, major health centre and employment area/site.

-Indicator Target/Policy Outcome Relevant Objectives Performance Proportion of all major developments receiving planning permission with an agreed travel plan Reducing car use and changing travel behaviour 1, 4, 8, 11, 21 In 2021/22 there were 10 major applications granted planning permission with a condition that required the production of a travel plan.
-Number and type of transport improvements including extensions and enhancements to cycle and pedestrian routes (length of new dedicated routes) Providing high quality, convenient, safe and pleasant cycle and pedestrian routes 1, 4, 8, 11, 21 The Town Centre Access Scheme funding bid has been amended to give greater emphasis on active travel.
-The bid has been re submitted for the Levelling Up Fund 2 initiative.
-The Bus Service Improvement Plan 2 (2022 revision) and the proposal to make the delayed Enhanced Partnership have now been to Executive and can be moved forward.
-Driver shortages and the incremental withdrawal of COVID support funding however have resulted in a less frequent service and cost pressures have also raised fares.
-Ridership has also returned to pre-pandemic levels.
-There has been initial route planning work on the Blackpool Wheel leisure route concept.
-This is moving forward to a design phase.
-Resources from the Local Transport Plan and Capability Fund have been set aside for this.
+Indicator Target/Policy Outcome Relevant Objectives Performance Percentage of new residential development within 30 minutes public transport time of a GP, primary school, secondary school, major health centre and employment area/site New developments should be in locations that are easily accessible by sustainable transport modes 1, 4, 8, 11, 21 In 2022/23, 100% of all new residential development was within 30 minutes public transport time of a GP, primary school, secondary school, major health centre and employment area/site.
+Proportion of all major developments receiving planning permission with an agreed travel plan Reducing car use and changing travel behaviour 1, 4, 8, 11, 21 In 2022/23 there were 4 major applications granted planning permission with a condition that required the production of a travel plan.
+Two of these provided a travel plan two and did not.
+Number and type of transport improvements including extensions and enhancements to cycle and pedestrian routes Providing high quality, convenient, safe and pleasant cycle and pedestrian routes 1, 4, 8, 11, 21 Pedestrian refuges have been provided, including one on Clifton Drive behind the Solaris Centre and two on the Promenade, north of the Town Centre.
+Cycling facilities have been provided on the Grange Park estate as part of a European Regional Development Fund funded